11/12/17: Rev. Richard Hogue talks about Practicing Hope in the Dark in his recent sermon.

 Father Ted Atwood reminds us to let love endure and let go of grudges.

-In a recent sermon, Father Halcott reminds us all that WE are the LIGHT of the world.
+Father Halcott reminds us all that WE are the LIGHT of the world.

 Mother Brenda reminds us all that hope is what moves us forward.